nkllon/fort-decision-density/README.md

 - `goblin-map.dot` — Graphviz DOT file for a "Goblin map" of common domains.
 - `goblin-agent-lim42.md` — lim42-ready agent spec for computing Goblin scores.
 - `goblin-energy-gradient.md` — energy gradient interpretation with simple flow equations.
-- Rendered `docs/goblin-map.svg` — quick visual of the Goblin map without requiring Graphviz (generate PNG locally with `dot -Tpng goblin-map.dot -o docs/goblin-map.png` if you prefer).
+- Rendered `docs/goblin-map.svg` — quick visual of the Goblin map without requiring Graphviz (generate a local PNG with `dot -Tpng goblin-map.dot -o docs/goblin-map.png` if you prefer; PNGs stay git-ignored).

 You can `pip install .` (or `pip install -e .` for development) to get the ontology, SHACL shapes, and validation helpers as a tiny Python package (`goblin-score`).
 Then validate data against the bundled shapes (after installation):